lucoodevcourse/primenumbers-android-java/README.md

 Do not use [this AsyncHttpClient](http://sonatype.github.io/async-http-client) in Android.
-It will throw the infamous `android.os.NetworkOnMainThreadException` without explicit configuration and has a heavyweight dependency on non-Android logging (slf4j).
+It will throw the infamous `android.os.NetworkOnMainThreadException` without explicit configuration and has an unnecessary dependency on non-Android logging (slf4j).

 # References